492nd Fighter Squadron: Cold War

-The Phantom's service with squadron was short as operation "Ready Switch" transferred the F-4D assets to the 474th Tactical Fighter Wing at Nellis AFB, Nevada.
+The Phantom's service with squadron was short.
+Operation Ready Switch transferred the F-4Ds to the 474th Tactical Fighter Wing at Nellis AFB, Nevada.
 The 474th sent their General Dynamics F-111As to the 366th Tactical Fighter Wing at Mountain Home AFB, Idaho, and the 366th sent their F-111Fs to Lakenheath in early 1977.
-Unlike the previous F-4 transition, the F-111 change took place quickly and without any significant problems.
+Unlike the switch to F-4s transition, the F-111 change took place quickly and without any significant problems.
 Almost immediately after changing aircraft, the squadron began a series of monthly exercises and deployments that took the Liberty Wing to Italy, Iran, Greece, and Pakistan.

-On night of 14/15 April 1986, the 492nd TFS participated in Operation El Dorado Canyon, the air raid on Tripoli, Libya as a response to the West Berlin discotheque bombing, alongside the rest of the 48th TFW.
-The 492nd deployed with their F-111Fs to Taif Air Base, Saudi Arabia, as part of Operation Desert Shield on 2 September 1990, as a response to Saddam Hussein's Iraqi invasion of Kuwait.
+On night of 14/15 April 1986, the 492nd TFS and the est of the 48th TFW participated in Operation El Dorado Canyon, the air raid on Tripoli, Libya, as a response to the West Berlin discotheque bombing.
+The 492nd deployed with their F-111Fs to Taif Air Base, Saudi Arabia, as part of Operation Desert Shield on 2 September 1990, in response to Saddam Hussein's Iraqi invasion of Kuwait.
 From Taif Air Base, the unit launched strikes on Iraq as part of Operation Desert Storm between January and February 1991.